Set up Integrity Monitoring

 Before continuing with further Integrity Monitoring configuration steps, test that the rules and baseline are working correctly:

-- Modify the above file and save the changes.
+4. Modify the preceding file and save the changes.

-- Go to Computer editorTo open the Computer editor, go to the Computers page and double-click the computer that you want to edit (or select the computer and click Details). > Integrity Monitoring > General and click Scan for Integrity.
+5. Go to Computer editorClosedTo open the Computer editor, go to the Computers page and double-click the computer that you want to edit (or select the computer and click Details). > Integrity Monitoring > General and click Scan for Integrity.

 There are three options for performing Integrity Monitoring scans: